 Interpreting omega-3 index tests is an integral part of preventative care.
 The baseline index should be measured if the index is:

-- Greater than 8%, omega-3 levels are adequate.Β
+- Greater than 8%, omega-3 levels are considered adequate.

-- Less than 8%, the patient may need to integrate dietary changes or supplementation to increase their levels of omega-3s.
+- Less than 8%, the individual may need to consider dietary changes or supplementation to increase their levels of omega-3s.

-- Less than 4%, levels are very low, and immediate action should be taken.Β
+- Less than 4%, levels are very low, and it may be beneficial to take action.

 Sources of Omega-3s

 Adequate intake (AI) of omega-3s varies depending on life stage and circumstances.
-Males aged 14 and older should consume 1.6 grams of omega-3s, and females 14 and older need 1.1 grams.
-Pregnancy requires 1.4 grams, and lactation 1.3 grams per day.Β
+Males aged 14 and older should aim to consume 1.6 grams of omega-3s, and females 14 and older need 1.1 grams.
+Pregnancy requires 1.4 grams, and lactation 1.3 grams per day.

 Incorporating Omega-3s into Your Diet